 A regular passenger vehicle is no match for a truck weighing up to 80,000 pounds.
 People involved in a crash with a commercial motor vehicle can face life-altering injuries and overwhelming medical bills.
 They may not be able to return to work, and the financial impact can haunt them for the rest of their lives.
-The Durham truck accident lawyers at Kreger Brodish LLP fight for justice for crash victims.
+The Durham truck accident lawyer at Kreger Brodish LLP fights for justice for crash victims.

 Why Truck Accidents Are More Complicated

 Truck accident claims can be much more complicated than typical car accident cases.
 Some of the reasons include the following:

 - More severe injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
 These forces often lead to victims suffering catastrophic injuries.
 Treatment and long-term care needs are more expensive, so the victim needs to recover more excellent compensation to cover all their expenses and losses.

 - Multiple injured parties – Truck accidents can involve multiple vehicles and victims.
 When a truck crash injures many people, it can complicate the claims process significantly if damages surpass the liable parties’ insurance coverages and financial resources.